-A member of the voice faculty of the New England Conservatory Preparatory School, she teaches private voice lessons and lyric diction to gifted pre-college singers.
-Additionally, she maintains a thriving private voice studio in Boston, where her students have been accepted to such prestigious institutions as the Berklee College of Music and the Longy School of Music at Bard College.
+A member of the voice faculty of the New England Conservatory Preparatory School, Emily teaches private voice lessons and lyric diction to gifted pre-college singers.
+She maintains a thriving private voice studio in Boston, where her students have been accepted to such prestigious institutions as the Berklee College of Music and the Longy School of Music at Bard College.

-In 2019, Emily won a $10,000 grant from the Presser Foundation that enabled her to travel to Paris to research fin de siècle French cabaret and diseuse Yvette Guilbert.
+In 2019, Emily was the recipient of a sizable grant from the Presser Foundation, enabling her to travel to Paris to research fin de siècle French cabaret and diseuse Yvette Guilbert.
 As the winner of the DMA Prize Instructorship in Music History at New England Conservatory, Emily will teach an undergraduate elective course on "Cabaret and Culture" at NEC in the spring of 2021.